 HeyTaco! is 7-months old now, and he needs some tender loving care.
 We’ll continue to focus our marketing efforts on building an audience, but we should mostly be focused on improving customer outcomes.
 To do that we need to spend the bulk of our time iterating on HeyTaco!.

 If the only way we can survive is by focusing on stratospheric growth, the product experience will suffer, and we won’t retain our customers.

 Mistake #2: Get advice from someone who’s done this before

 This mistake we made could have been mitigated by simply asking our investor for their critique.
-They most likely would have poked holes in this quickly concocted strategy, and we would have went back to the drawing board.
+They most likely would have poked holes in this quickly concocted strategy, and we would have gone back to the drawing board.
 In fact, just knowing we would have to run it by them probably would have shown us this pricing wasn’t realistic.

 Listen to Stan Lee

 Starting your own company requires discipline, you can do whatever you want whenever you want.
 But like Stan Lee said in his first Spiderman story, “WITH GREAT POWER THERE MUST ALSO COME–GREAT RESPONSIBILITY.”

 We needed to slow down, we should have been doing the work to think through our business economics.
 That’s the responsible thing to do, it’s something successful companies like Constant Contact did when they got started and continue to do.

 The nice thing about being a small 2-person business is that you can correct a mistake with minimal effect.
 33 people saw our new pricing, that’s a manageable mistake we can correct with some hands-on customer service.

 So we’ve decided on a new pricing plan.
 One we think is simple and fair has equitable economics for both us and our customers, and reduces zombie revenue.
 We’ll be releasing it soon, and can’t wait to tell you the story behind it.